GDAEON/telegram-corporate-ai/README.md

 # Telegram Corporate AI Integration

 This repository contains a full-stack application for integrating **Telegram bots** with a corporate messaging service.
 It consists of a **FastAPI** backend and a **React** frontend.
-Infrastructure services such as PostgreSQL, Redis, Prometheus, and Grafana are orchestrated via **Docker Compose**.
+Infrastructure services such as PostgreSQL, Redis, Prometheus, Loki, and Grafana are orchestrated via **Docker Compose**.

 ---